 When a very small amount of liquid remains, remove the pan from the burner and let it stand, covered, for 5 minutes before serving.

-Add the beef and cook for about one minute until browned on the outside.
+Add the beef and cook for about one minute, tossing frequently until browned on all sides.

 Add the rice vinegar and soy sauce.
-Cook the beef, tossing frequently.
-When the beef is nearly done fold in the green part of the green onion and the 3/4 cup water.
+Continue cooking the beef, tossing frequently.
+When the beef is nearly done to your liking, fold in the green part of the green onion and the 3/4 cup water.
 Cook for another minute.